-\subsection{$[[288,8,12]]$ planar code}
+\section{$[[288,8,12]]$ planar code}

-The construction of the $[[288,8,12]]$ code is illustrated in Fig.~\ref{fig: [[288, 8, 12]] code}.
+In this section, we begin with the construction of the $[[288,8,12]]$ code, illustrated in Fig.~\ref{fig: [[288, 8, 12]] code}.
 We consider a truncated square lattice with a single qubit at each edge.
 Both bulk and boundary stabilizers are explicitly depicted.
 These stabilizers exhibit translational symmetry: bulk stabilizers are uniformly distributed across the two-dimensional plane, while boundary stabilizers can shift along directions parallel to the boundary, provided they remain fully supported within the finite lattice.
 Specifically, the top and bottom boundaries contain Pauli $X$ operators, and the left and right boundaries host Pauli $Z$ operators.
 The boundary stabilizers are carefully designed to ensure that they commute with each other around the four corners.
 These stabilizers are independent; hence, the logical dimension $k$ is equal to the number of physical qubits $n$ minus the number of stabilizers: $k = 288 - 2 \times 100 - 2 \times 40 = 8$, as illustrated in Fig.~\ref{fig: [[288, 8, 12]] code}.